ansible/ansible/rst/who_uses_ansible.rst

 Who Uses Ansible
 ================

-Ansible is used by all sorts of organizations from hosted web applications, media companies, consultancies, and ISVs.
-Some of these include:
+Ansible is used by all sorts of organizations from hosted web applications, media companies, universities, consultancies, and ISVs -- all over the world.
+Some of these users include:

 ==================================================  ===================================================
 Who They Are                                        What They Do